 The SMU Football Team’s New Ad Campaign Is Built Around The Idea Of Dallas Pride.
 Could These Billboards Finally Bring The Program Back From The Dead?

-At the time they they were handed down, no one really knew how much the 1987 sanctions levied by the NCAA against Southern Methodist University would affect its football program.
+At the time that they were handed down, no one really knew how much the 1987 sanctions levied by the NCAA against Southern Methodist University would affect its football program.
 But there was still a safe assumption that — even with the school being forced to cancel its 1987 and 1988 seasons, and essentially restart its efforts from scratch in 1989 — that the effects wouldn’t still be lingering over a program a full 30 years later.

 How wrong we all were.
 Like an atomic bomb, the implementation of the “Death Penalty” (a rarely used, strikingly severe punishment handed down to college teams for repeated recruiting violations) truly devastated the collegiate program.
 It turned the once-respected college football team into a joke thanks to season after season of incredibly poor on-field showings.
 As the school’s many former conference rivals from the now-defunct Southwest Conference went on to enjoy various successes over these last three decades — including multiple bowl appearances, numerous Heisman trophy winners and even a few National Championships — SMU has amassed just five winning seasons.